 - Once you have the pronunciation down, then, and only then, you can look at the transcript and translation if you need to figure out the meaning of a word or two.

 - If you are more advanced, read out loud over the voice that is reading, and study how your pronunciation differs.
 Pay close attention to the word grouping, where the reader breathes, and don’t forget to respect the liaisons and the eventual glidings.

-- First of all, that will give you good training on question building, which is an essential part of conversation.
+- First of all, that will give you good training on French question building, which is an essential part of conversation.

 - Then you can answer the questions and practice your speaking ability.

-3 – Go from English to French
+Translate From English to French

 When memorizing new vocabulary, remember that it’s not because you understand the French word that you could come up with it.

-I have seen people approach lists of vocabulary by looking at the French and seeing if they can understand the English; this is good to build your understanding of French, but not your speaking ability.
+I have seen people approach lists of French vocabulary by looking at the French and seeing if they can understand the English; this is good to build your understanding of French, but not your speaking ability.

 Au contraire, you need to look at the English, and see if you can come up with the French.